 I got so close in 1992.

 The island Helgoland is an about sixty meters high, red rock in the middle of the German Bight.
 It used to be an U-Boot naval base.
 Ideal for movies scenery.
-Today it is alive with people and birds, many birds.
+Today it is alive with people and birds.
+Too many birds.

 Meanwhile on the fishing vessel, the raging storm wasn’t raging enough to make the captain decide to seek a safer place.
 He had to catch as much fish as he could with his ship and crew.

-Helgoland has been on my mental horizon since then.
-Now I will sail there, alone, with my boat TISSUM, straight through the sea passage between Den Helder and the Texel’s Mokbaai.
+Helgoland has been on my mental horizon ever since.
+Now I will sail there alone with the Tissum, straight through the sea passage between Den Helder and Texel’s Mokbaai.
 They say that if you can sail the German Bight, you can sail anywhere in the world.